Steele dossier: Dossier's veracity and Steele's reputation

 Steele and the dossier became "the central point of contention in the political brawl raging around" the Special counsel investigation into Russian interference in the 2016 United States elections.
 Russian intelligence agencies may have sought to create doubt about the veracity of the dossier.
 Those who believed Steele considered him a hero who tried to warn about the Kremlin's meddling in the election, and people who distrusted him considered him a "hired gun" used to attack Trump.
 Glenn Kessler described the dossier as "a political Rorschach test.
 Depending on your perspective, it's either a hoax used to defame a future president or a credible guide to allegations about Trump's involvement with Russia."
 According to former New York Times reporter Barry Meier, some MI6 officials said that Steele "had a tendency to become obsessed and go down rabbit holes chasing targets of questionable value".

 Following the dossier's release, Steele completely avoided on-camera interviews until he participated in an ABC News documentary that was aired on Hulu on October 18, 2021.
 In that documentary, Steele maintained that his sources were credible and that it was typical in intelligence investigations to "never get to the point where you're 99% certain of the evidence to secure a conviction".
 Steele also acknowledged that one of his sources had faced repercussions; he confirmed that the source was still alive, but he would not provide further details.

-The dossier's "broad assertion that Russia waged a campaign to interfere in the election is now accepted as fact by the US intelligence community."
+Some dossier assertions were later accepted as fact:

 With the passage of time and further revelations from various investigations and sources, it is becoming clearer that the overall thrust of the dossier was accurate:

 Shepard Smith said: "Some of the assertions in the dossier have been confirmed.
 Other parts are unconfirmed.
 None of the dossier, to Fox News's knowledge, has been disproven."
-In some cases, public verification is hindered because information is classified.
+In some cases, public verification is hindered because the information is classified.

 According to Ranking Member of the House Intelligence Committee Adam Schiff, a major portion of the dossier's content is about Russian efforts to help Trump, and those allegations "turned out to be true".

 After the Mueller Report was released, Joshua Levy, counsel for Fusion GPS, issued this statement:

 The Inspector General investigation by Michael E. Horowitz, published December 9, 2019, expressed doubts about the dossier's reliability and sources:

-Adam Goldman and Charlie Savage described the dossier as "deeply flawed".
-They have also described it as a "compendium of rumors and unproven assertions".
-Ryan Lucas described it as an "explosive dossier of unsubstantiated and salacious material about President Trump's alleged ties with Russia".
+According to the May 2023 Durham report, "the FBI was not able to corroborate a single substantive allegation contained in the Steele Reports, despite protracted efforts to do so."